ctaqvist/Knowit-NFK-25/Shared/How to connect to server.md

 IP: 13.60.235.253
 Domain: terrax9.se

-Data port default (right now 80)
-Streaming inbound port 1234
+Data: default (right now 80) (with websocket, ws) Streaming inbound port 1234 (with srt)
-Streaming outbound port 9000
+Streaming outbound port 9000 (with websocket)

 ## How rover connects to the server